-I am a literary critic and cultural historian teaching in the English department at King’s College London.
+I am a writer and cultural historian teaching in the English department at King’s College London.
 I am fascinated by the relationship between life, literature and history and in my books I attempt to find new ways of writing that can allow the three to intertwine.
-My most recent book Free Woman is an investigation of freedom that’s part memoir and part biography of Doris Lessing.
+Most recently, I have written a novel, The Group, which takes Mary McCarthy’s landmark 1963 novel as a model for thinking through contemporary women’s lives in twenty-first century London.
+My most recent non-fiction book Free Woman is an investigation of freedom that’s part memoir and part biography of Doris Lessing.
 I interweave life and literature to think about motherhood, sex, madness and communism, testing the gains and costs of living freely.

 Before that I wrote The Bitter Taste of Victory, an account of the experiences of twenty of the British and American cultural figures sent in to Germany after the war, and The Love-charm of Bombs, which is about five writers in London in the Second World War.
 Both these books move fluidly between cultural and political history, collective biography and literary criticism while also attempting to create a narrative that unfolds with drama and suspense.
 Both books are set in war zones and I am intrigued by the way that war acts as a catalyst in transforming lives and creating art.